-For the past 38 years, Albany Diocesan Cemeteries has donated grave space and interment services for Catholics who have donated their bodies to the Anatomical Gift Program through Albany Medical College and wish to be interred at Historic St. Agnes Cemetery.
+For the past 38 years, Albany Diocesan Cemeteries has donated individual grave spaces and interment services for Catholics who have donated their bodies to the Anatomical Gift Program through Albany Medical College and wish to be interred at Historic St. Agnes Cemetery.

-Family and friends of individuals who chose to donate and are interred are invited to a yearly service with our staff and the medical students of the program for a poignant memorial service.
+Family and friends of individuals who chose to donate are invited to attend this poignant memorial service.